 Boats and ferries to Örö

-High season (May-September): During the high season there are daily ferry connections from Kasnäs to Örö and back.
-Some are run by the state via subcontractors, some by the hotel and other private entrepeneurs.
-You can check the timetables and any updates at: http://www.visitoro.fi/index.php/en/travel/connecting-vessels.
+High season (May-September): During the high season there are daily ferry connections from Kasnäs to Örö and back, run by multiple private entrepeneurs:

 Another option is to join a tourist group visiting the island.
-They use either the hotel company’s boat or a shared taxi boat.
-You can enquire the hotel (+358 40 777 3668, sales (at) visitoro.fi) if there are any groups or personnel arriving that you could join with.
+They mostly use Wilson Charter or a shared taxi boat.
+You can enquire the above mentioned entrepeneurs or the taxi boat if there are any groups or personnel going that you could share the ride with.

 There most flexible, but more expensive way of reaching Örö is the taxi boat: Taxiboat Roger Granlund (+358 400 824 806).
 The service is available year-round as long as the sea is not frozen.